AlgorithmiKee/notes/Machine_Learning/VI_ELBO.md

 \end{align*}
 $$

-[Later](#elbo-as-evidence-minus-variational-gap), we will show that the best approximation of the true posterior in distribution class $\mathcal Q$ is the maximizer of the ELBO
+[Later](#elbo-as-evidence-minus-variational-gap), we will show that the best approximation of the true posterior in variational family $\mathcal Q$ is the maximizer of the ELBO

 $$
 \begin{align}